What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 4. Continuous Support and Aftercare

-Lastly, at NJ Addiction Resources, you receive support even after you leave the facility.
-We can help you find good transitional homes, and we offer continuous care should you need it.
+Finally, at NJ Addiction Resources, you receive support even after you leave the facility.
+We can help you find quality transitional homes and offer continuous care whenever you need it.
+You never have to feel alone again as you build a life in sobriety.

 Conclusion